Maldini Kacurri

-Maldini Kacurri (born 4 October 2005) is an Albanian footballer who plays as a defender for National League club Morecambe on loan from Premier League club Arsenal.
+Maldini Kacurri (born 4 October 2005) is a footballer who plays as a defender for club Grimsby Town.
 Born in England, he plays for the Albania national team.

 Early life

 Kacurri was born on 4 October 2005 in Lewisham, London, and was named after former AC Milan and Italy captain Paolo Maldini.
 His family emigrated to the UK from Albania.
 His family are from the city of Lezhë.
 He has an older sister, a younger brother, and a niece.
 His family is of the Catholic faith.

 Club career

+Arsenal

 Kacurri began his youth career with the youth academy of English side Fulham, before moving to Arsenal in 2022.
 He was described as "regular feature for the Gunners at Premier League 2 level" while playing for them.

 Kacurri first started training with their senior team during the 2022–23 season.
 He signed his first professional contract with the club on 4 July 2024.
 Kacurri made his first senior matchday squad during a 1–0 win over rivals Tottenham on 15 September.
 On 25 September, he made his senior debut as a substitute for Riccardo Calafiori in a 5–1 win over Bolton Wanderers in the EFL Cup, becoming the first Albanian national to represent Arsenal's first team.